selmavangstein/bluetooth-tracking-ultimate/README.md

     - **Smoothing**
     - **Velocity Clamping**
 - NOTE: More details for each algorithm above can be found undernearth [Data Processing overview](#data-processing-overview).
-3. **Post-Processing Pipeline:**
-- The `final-postprocessing-pipeline.py` file contains scripts that sequentially apply each algorithm.
+- The `final-postprocessing-pipeline.py` file contains calls to each algorithm above that are sequentially applied to our dataframe.
 Each step is executed one after the other, and users can rearrange the order of algorithms to fit their needs.

+4. **Final Processing:**
 - After cleaning, the data is used to estimate player positions using trilateration, which can be found in `final-trilateration.py`.

-4. **Kalman Filtering and Final Processing:**
 - The cleaned coordinates are further refined using a Kalman filter.
 This is implemented in `Final-kalman.py`.
 - NOTE: More details for the Kalman filter can be found underneath [Kalman filtering ](#kalman-filtering).